ariadne-cps/ariadne/doc/smt_solver_design.md

 The solver currently exposes three outcomes:

 - `UNSAT`: the bounded query has been rigorously excluded.
-- `EPSILON_SAT`: a validated witness box satisfies the epsilon-relaxed query.
+- `EPSILON_SAT`: the search has found an epsilon witness under the operational dReal-style DP contract.
+Normally the witness box is validated directly against the epsilon-relaxed query; a nonzero `dp_resolution_fallback_boxes` records the fixed-precision non-bisectable fallback instead.
-- `UNKNOWN`: the current bounded search cannot certify either result.
-This is used deliberately for exhausted box budgets and terminal boxes that cannot be certified; it must never be silently promoted to `EPSILON_SAT`.
+- `UNKNOWN`: an explicit search resource limit was exhausted before either `UNSAT` or `EPSILON_SAT` was established.

 ### Double-precision numerical contract